 What is Meet Up and Chow Down?

 Meet Up and Chow Down is United Way of Northeastern Minnesota's free summer lunch program for children on the Iron Range.
 The program was piloted in 2016 in Chisholm; 1,680 meals were served.
-Over the summer of 2020, 8,427 Meet Up and Chow Down lunches were served at eight sites in Aurora, Chisholm, Hibbing, Mt.
-Iron, and Virginia.
+Over the summer of 2022, 12,023 Meet Up and Chow Down lunches were served at nine sites in Chisholm, Cook, Hibbing, Mt.
+Iron, Nashwauk, and Virginia.
 The program is provided through support from the USDA and Minnesota Department of Education's Summer Food Service Program.

 What is the Need?